 Like the point above, this section will tell you a lot about the place your agency can have in your potential client’s future and operations.
 Your client’s goals provide the most definitive picture of the hopes and expectations they’ll bring to your professional relationship.

-They can show you how viable a working partnership between your agency and their organization is.
-If they describe lofty, way-too-out-there ambitions that you won't be able to deliver on in this section, you'll know you have to have a frank conversation about what your agency can realistically do for them.
+These goals can show you how viable a working partnership between your agency and their organization is.
+If they describe lofty, impossible ambitions, you can proactively have a frank conversation about what your agency can realistically do for them.

 5. Budget Information